-Launch your own online camera rental business with Yo!Rent
+Launch your own online camera rental business with YoRent

-Success Stories in the Online Camera Rental Industry
+Success Stories of Online Camera Rental Businesses

 Despite the camera rental niche being fairly new in the rental and sharing economy, several businesses have already established their name.
 Below are the stories of two online camera rental businesses that achieved tremendous success in the industry:

 LensRentals is one of the biggest names in the online camera rental industry.
 Those who are aware about its success are mostly unaware of the efforts of its founder Roger Cicala.
 The company was founded in September 2006 by Cicala as an MVP to rent out his personal camera collection.

 The idea for the website came to Cicala when he realized he had spent $5,500 of his hard-earned money on a camera and lenses that he only intended to use once.
 Thus, to recover the costs, he uploaded his entire inventory on the MVP and rented out his entire collection within a span of four months.

 In January 2007, Cicala invested $30,000 in his business idea and generated $13,000 profit in the first month.
 Gradually, the business grew and generated $3 million revenue two years later.
 In the year 2013, the company crossed the $10 million mark by generating a whopping $13 million.

 According to reports, the current estimated revenue of LensRentals is $19 million.